intel-analytics/BigDL-2.x/docs/docs/Readme.md

 cd analytics-zoo
 docs/gen_site.py -m 8080
 ```
-Then choose correct proxy and open the link.
+Then choose correct proxy and open the link of your ip address and port number.

 Tips:
 * Please use python27, for now python3 is not supported.